Free Radicals, Antioxidants and Skin

 Capsaicin also exhibits strong anti-inflammatory properties.
 By inhibiting certain inflammatory pathways, it can help reduce inflammation in the body when taken orally or as part of our diet as well as when used topically.
 Capsaicin creams and ointments are frequently used to treat conditions like arthritis, neuropathic pain, and muscle soreness due to both its pain relieving and anti-inflammatoy properties.

 Emerging research suggests that capsaicin may have positive effects on cardiovascular health.
-It has been found to lower blood pressure, reduce cholesterol levels, improve circulation and reduce oxidative stress.
+It has been found to lower blood pressure, reduce cholesterol levels, improve circulation and reduce oxidative stress. (see our post on free radicals and antioxidants for more information on oxidative stress)

 Capsaicin may also play a potential role in boosting metabolism.
 Studies have shown that it can increase thermogenesis, the process by which the body generates heat and burns calories.